British India (band)

-British India are an Australian rock band from Melbourne.
-The band is made up of lead vocalist and guitarist Declan Melia, guitarist Nic Wilson, bassist Will Drummond and drummer Matt O'Gorman.
-In 2019, Jack Tosi replaced Nic Wilson as a touring member of the band.
-They have released six studio albums.
+British India are an Australian indie rock band from Melbourne, Victoria.
+The original lineup consisted of lead vocalist and rhythm guitarist Declan Melia, lead guitarist Nic Wilson, bassist Will Drummond and drummer Matt O'Gorman.
+In 2019, guitarist Jack Tosi replaced Nic Wilson as a touring member of the band.
+British India have released six studio albums stretching over a 10-year period, with their latest release Forgetting the Future dating back to 2017.